dave-ops/orb/app_landing/prompts.md

 show just the outline of the hood and tentacles, and cutouts for the eyes. no internal details. just the outline filled with white aginst a dark solid background

+draw a flat white symmetrical 2d abstract minimalist icon of a hooded mind flayer from the dungeons and dragons monster manual.

+no details other then the hood, tentacles and cutouts for the eyes. final product will be just the solid shape filled with white. the background is dark and solid